unreadablewxy/fs-curator/README.md

 * No vendor lock in!
 Delete the curator's repository at no risk to your directory trees or your stored meta-data
 * No propritary meta-data files.
 All meta-data are expressed as directory trees or attached via [NTFS streams](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-fscc/c54dec26-1551-4d3a-a0ea-4fa40f848eb3) or [xattrs](https://www.man7.org/linux/man-pages/man5/attr.5.html).
 Access them directly via `notepad` and `bash` commands, respectively
 * No networking capabilities, the curator respects your privacy.
 Which is why it uses Unix domain sockets that are literally incapable of connecting to another machines
 * No data loss risk in the repository.
-Curator will never run the equivlent of `rf -rm` and or overwrite files.
+Curator will never run the equivlent of `rm -rf` and or overwrite files.
 In fact, to regenerate a directory tree, you must delete it yourself (or the command fails)

 # What exactly is in the box